isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 See [discussion](#Sd-never-fail).
 To make the problem worse, many "close/release" operations are not retryable.
 Many have tried to solve this problem, but no general solution is known.
-If at all possible, consider failure to close/cleanup a fundamental design error and terminate.
+If at all possible, consider failure to close/clean up a fundamental design error and terminate.

 ##### Note